This page describes the market for energy savings certificates, including information on certificate pricing and penalty rates

 Most energy savings certificates are traded by direct contract between an Accredited Certificate Provider and a buyer.
 Contracts and prices vary and there are currently no standard contracts or a recognised exchange for trading energy savings certificates.
 We are currently aware of three types of contracts for trading certificates:

 - Forward contract

 For further guidance on contracts and dealing with contracts for energy savings certificates, please refer to the Environmental Product Conventions published by the Australian Financial Markets Association.

 Please note that when dealing with some contracts, you may need to hold an Australian Financial Services Licence (which are issued by the Australian Securities & Investments Commission).
 You should seek independent advice on your obligations in relation to your chosen contracting model.

-Anyone can negotiate directly with an electricity retailer to sell energy savings certificates.
-Some retailers require a small number of certificates to meet their compliance obligations, and prefer to negotiate with Accredited Certificate Providers directly to avoid dealing with standard parcel sizes (of 5,000 certificates) traded in wholesale markets.
+Anyone can negotiate directly with a Scheme Participant to sell energy savings certificates.
+Some require a small number of certificates to meet their compliance obligations, and prefer to negotiate with Accredited Certificate Providers directly to avoid dealing with standard parcel sizes (of 5,000 certificates) traded in wholesale markets.

-The title of the person responsible for acquiring certificates will vary from company to company.
-They could be the Regulatory Manager, Compliance Manager, Environmental Manager, Carbon Manager, or Head of Trading.
+The title of the person responsible for acquiring certificates will vary from company to company but may include the Regulatory Manager, Compliance Manager, Environmental Manager, Carbon Manager, or Head of Trading.